dais0n/gtd/README.md

 # gtd
 gtd = GoToDo

-gtd is simple todo list tool on CLI, written in go.
+gtd is simple todo list tool on CLI, written in go

 ## Demo